 - 5 – That leaves you 5 minutes for revising and editing your essay

-Now, this may seem not a lot of time for writing your essay, but keep in mind that there’s no need to write a long essay!
+Now, this may not seem like a lot of time for writing your essay, but keep in mind that there’s no need to write a long essay!
 The thirty minutes in the planning steps above should be plenty of time to write a 5–6 paragraph essay.

-Your introduction and conclusion can be relatively short paragraphs and mistake #1 that students usually make is that they don’t spend enough time planning their essay.
+Your introduction and conclusion can be relatively short paragraphs, and mistake #1 that students usually make is that they don’t spend enough time planning their essays.

 2nd paragraph: First Idea.
 Here, you state the first supporting idea.
 You need to provide evidence from the given passage.
 You could as well provide an example from your personal life for additional support.